annavester/books/README.md

 # My books

 This is work in progress.
-I update it on sporadic basis or whenever I have some spare time available.
+I update it on a sporadic basis or whenever I have some spare time available.